-The intent of the exhibition, postponed from its original opening in 2020, is to examine the evolution of the British royal Family's image across three centuries.
-The enduring relationship between the royals and the camera will be explored from the reign of Queen Victoria up until the present day.
+The exhibition, which was postponed from its original opening in 2020, examines the evolution of the British royal Family's image across three centuries.
+The enduring relationship between the royals and the camera is explored from the reign of Queen Victoria up until the present day.(opens in new tab)

-A selection of images taken by Royal Family members themselves will be included in the upcoming exhibition, these include works by Antony Armstrong-Jones (later Lord Snowdon, husband of Princess Margaret) who has previously executed some of the most revealing and modern images of monarchy.
-Kate Middleton, Duchess of Cambridge, is an avid photographer herself and patron of the Royal Photographic Society.
+A selection of images taken by Royal Family members themselves are included in the exhibition, and these include works by Antony Armstrong-Jones (later Lord Snowdon, husband of Princess Margaret) who has previously executed some of the most revealing and modern images of monarchy.
+Kate Middleton, Duchess of Cambridge, is an avid photographer herself (opens in new tab) and patron of the Royal Photographic Society (opens in new tab).

 Read more: Check out these rare images of the Queen (opens in new tab)(opens in new tab) (opens in new tab)